Karim Zedadka: Club career

 In 2018, Zedadka signed for Italian Serie A side Napoli from Nice in France amid interest from English Premier League club Leicester City.
 He was called up to Napoli's senior squad on several occasions in the 2018–19 Serie A season, but did not appear on the field.

 In 2020, he was sent on loan to Cavese in the Italian third-tier Serie C. The loan was terminated in January 2021 due to Zedadka's injury.

 On 26 August 2021, he went to Charleroi on loan.

+Zedadka made his Serie A debut for Napoli on 3 March 2023 against Lazio.

+On 31 August 2023, Zedadka signed with Swift Hesperange in Luxembourg.

+On 30 January 2024, Zedadka returned to Italy and signed with Ascoli in Serie B on loan with an option to buy.

+On 16 July 2024, Zedadka signed a three-year contract with Südtirol.

 International career

 Despite being born in France, he has expressed desire to represent Algeria internationally.